Creating Scripts for Eclipse Automation

 Use the TradeoffExplorationContext class and its methods and properties for exploring trade-offs in plans:

-• Use the SetObjectiveCost method to reduce the cost of any objective.
+SetObjectiveCostmethod to reduce the cost of any objective. - Use the

-10. To resume the trade-off exploration from a saved plan collection, call the LoadSavedPlanCollection method.
+CreateDeliverableVmatPlanmethod to apply the trade-off exploration result to the plan setup. - To resume the trade-off exploration from a saved plan collection, call the

 Calculating Leaf Motions after IMRT Optimization